 International Volunteer HQ (IVHQ) provides safe, quality and extremely affordable volunteering programs abroad in developing countries all over the world.
 Each year we place over 4000 people into our programs abroad and have a wide range of volunteer travel opportunities in Kenya, Kenya - Maasai, Tanzania, Ghana, Uganda, South Africa, India, Nepal, Vietnam, Cambodia, Guatemala, Ecuador, Costa Rica, Thailand, China, Brazil, Colombia, Peru - Cusco, Peru - Lima, Morocco, Sri Lanka and Mexico.

-For China or Chile see the BYUI Languages & International Studies Department in the Smith Building.
+For full-semester programs at a foreign university China, France, or Mexico, see the BYUI language department in the Smith Building.

 For customized possibilities see Bro.
 Jerry Hansen at Ricks Building 262T. firstname.lastname@example.org